 If anything, the slow decrease in animal, dairy and egg consumption would decrease the need to breed them at such a rapid and inhumane way.
 The world would slowly start to reverse all the environmental issues that the industry is having on our planet.

-Eating plant based is too expensive
+6. Eating plant-based is too expensive

-If they subsidised more of the plant based organic farming, it would make a massive difference to the industry and the accessibility of these foods to the average household.
-In saying that, meat, eggs and dairy is still quite expensive.
+If they subsidised more of the plant-based organic farming, it would make a massive difference to the industry and the accessibility of these foods to the average household.
+In saying that, meat, eggs and dairy are still quite expensive.

 Going to farmers markets and buying fresh produce straight from the person that grows it is probably the cheapest way to shop.
 I buy all my weekly produce—fruit and veg at the markets and spend around $80 (and this is on organic produce, it can be done cheaper).
-That is about 80% of what we eat, with legumes, beans, nuts, seeds, grains and some soy proteins filling the rest of the budget.
+That’s about 80% of what we eat, with legumes, beans, nuts, seeds, grains and some soy proteins filling the rest of the budget.

-I will feel left out in social situations
+7. I’ll feel left out in social situations

 This is a tough one.
 Many vegans face this on a daily basis.
 At work, school, birthdays, parties or weddings.
 A lot of people also don’t want to inconvenience others by asking them to prepare something different for them.